 You’ve heard it, you’ve used it, the catchy, trendy term “Customer Success.”
-Type it into Google and you’ll receive about a billion hits.
+Type it into Google, and you’ll receive about a billion hits.

 We’re also seeing customer-facing job titles specific to Customer Success.
 However, we believe that every company needs to be focused on customer success, whether there is a designated person in this role or not.
 In the words of Nick Mehta, CEO of Gainsight, “The success of your business is inherently intertwined with the success of your customer.”